nihang8/cse15l-lab-reports/LabReport5.md

 Command line: bash test.sh

-to fix the bug, changed line 11 in ListExamples from "||" to "&&"
+to fix the bug, changed loop condition in line 11 of ListExamples to &&

 I learned how to use the jdb command to stop code at certain lines and check the local variables to help with debugging.